tomtastic/homebridge-sonoff-garage-onlyopener/README.md

 Also a openCloseTime = 0 can be set for these doors/gates that have just a lock to open.
 The advantage of using this instead of a common switch is that Apple requires all security Homekit devices to ask for passcode / TouchID / FaceID before triggering this kind of devices.
 No more wrong taps on the door unlock!

-CREDITS for original plugin that I used as a template goes to @ankurp
+CREDITS for original plugin that I used as a template goes to @ankurp.
+Thank you man!